feandev/Portfolio/README.md

 # Hi :raised_hand:

 My name is Paweł Jarmakowicz and I am front-end developer.
-My current goal is a software tester position.
-Let's hunt some bugs together ! :mag: :bug:
+My current goal is a software tester position.<br>Let's hunt some bugs together ! :mag: :bug:

 ## My experience in IT :floppy_disk: